101 Things to do in Thailand from my Bucket List

 53. Celebrate Loi Krathong with the Locals

 Loi Krathong is another popular festival celebrated across Thailand that can be literally translated to ‘to float a basket’.
-It comes from the tradition of a floating decorated basket called Krathong made of banana leaves with a candle into the water.
+It comes from the tradition of a floating decorated basket called Krathong into the water.
+The basket is made of banana leaves and flowers with a candle in the middle.

 54. Watch a Fire Show at Koh Phi Phi